There is a legal requirement to treat people with fairness. You must offer the same opportunities to one person as you do to another.

-The Commissioner for Equal Opportunity is independent and has the power to assess and resolve complaints of discrimination.
-They are also responsible for informing the community about their rights and responsibilities under equal opportunity laws.
+The Commissioner for Equal Opportunity is independent of government and has the power to assess and resolve discrimination complaints.